-Cybersecurity Checklist for Political Campaigns
+Cybersecurity Advice for Political Campaigns

+Political campaigns face attacks from cybercriminals and nation-state actors who steal credentials, intercept communications, and exploit weak IT configurations.
+Countermeasures include enabling two-factor authentication everywhere, minimizing software to reduce the attack surface, keeping systems patched, and being skeptical of messages demanding urgent actions or requesting clicks on links.

 Political campaigns are targets of cybercriminals and nation-state adversaries, who possess formidable persistence and expertise.
 Yet, campaign participants can resist these malicious actors by taking specific proactive steps and practicing ongoing vigilance.
-This article suggests such measures based on the attacks observed in the recent years.
+This article suggests such measures based on the attacks observed in recent years.

 If you’re participating in a political campaign, the best publicly available starting point is the Cybersecurity Campaign Playbook from the Defending Digital Democracy project.
-Follow its advice if you don’t patience for anything else.
+Follow its advice if you don’t have patience for anything else.
+For a more comprehensive set of defense principles based on real-world attacks see below.

-How to approach defending your campaign?
+How to approach defending the campaign?

 The short-lived nature of most political campaigns typically precludes them from building formal cybersecurity security programs.
 Given this, on which defensive practices should campaigns focus their limited time?
 To figure this out, we can learn from the tactics the attackers employed against recent campaigns to derive reasonable defenses.

-The following checklist presents several categories of attack methods and proposes countermeasures.
-To understand the basis for these recommendations, read the documents mentioned at the end of the post.
-They explain the mechanics of attacks against (mostly) U.S. campaigns from around 2016.
-Similar dynamics apply to other countries.
+Below are reasonable countermeasures against these attacks.
 Though no preventative measures are foolproof, especially against an advanced attacker, our goal is to make it harder for the adversary to cause significant damage:

 - The longer you resist the attack, the more time you have to adjust your practices and ask for help.